naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 === Checkout for PayPal ===
 Contributors: naa986
 Donate link: https://noorsplugin.com/
-Tags: paypal, button, elementor
-Requires at least: 5.5
+Tags: paypal, button, elementor, payments, ecommerce Requires at least: 5.5
 Tested up to: 6.8
-Stable tag: 1.0.43
+Stable tag: 1.0.44
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add PayPal Checkout, PayPal's latest payment solution.
-Accept PayPal, Pay Later, Venmo, credit cards, debit cards, digital wallets, bank accounts.
+Easily accept PayPal payments on your WordPress site using the official PayPal Checkout API.
+Perfect for eCommerce, donations, and more.

 == Description ==

-[Checkout for PayPal](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) plugin allows you to easily create PayPal smart payment buttons using PayPal's checkout API (previously known as PayPal Express Checkout).
-It generates dynamic payment buttons using shortcodes to let you accept PayPal donations/payments on your WordPress site.
+[Checkout for PayPal](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) is a lightweight and powerful WordPress plugin that lets you easily accept PayPal payments directly on your website using the **PayPal Checkout API**.
+No coding required — just install, add your PayPal account API credentials, and start receiving payments securely in minutes.

-You can use it alongside e-commerce plugins like WooCommerce without conflicts.
+This plugin is perfect for eCommerce stores, donation pages, and product sales.
+You can even use it alongside e-commerce plugins like WooCommerce without conflicts.

+=== Features ===

+* **Seamless PayPal Checkout** – Integrates directly with the official PayPal Checkout API for secure transactions.
+* **One-Click Payments** – Customers can pay instantly using PayPal balance, credit, or debit card.
+* **Mobile-Optimized** – Works flawlessly on smartphones, tablets, and desktops.
+* **Shortcode Support** – Add PayPal payment buttons anywhere on your site.
+* **Custom Amounts** – Accept fixed or variable payment amounts using Variable Price add-on.
+* **No Monthly Fees** – Pay only PayPal's standard transaction fees.
+* **eCommerce Stores** – Sell products or services without a complicated shopping cart.
+* **Donations** – Collect contributions for charities, fundraisers, or personal causes
+* **Freelancers & Consultants** – Accept project payments online.

 === How to Create a PayPal Checkout Button ===